All Episodes

 And especially since it was motivated by Robert Mueller.

-None of this has anything to do whatsoever with Trump Russia collusion.
+None of this has anything to do whatsoever with Trump-Russia collusion.

-These are collateral issues that are being driven driven, I think, by a personal and political animus toward Trump.
+These are collateral issues that are being driven, I think, by a personal and political animus toward Trump.

 Yeah.